DoSomething/babel-config/README.md

 ```

 ### License
-&copy;2017 DoSomething.org. @dosomething/babel-config is free software, and may be redistributed under the
+&copy; DoSomething.org.
+Our Babel config is free software, and may be redistributed under the
-terms specified in the [LICENSE](https://github.com/DoSomething/webpack-config/blob/master/LICENSE) file.
+terms specified in the [LICENSE](https://github.com/DoSomething/babel-config/blob/master/LICENSE) file.
 The
 name and logo for DoSomething.org are trademarks of Do Something, Inc and may not be used without permission.